Google banned ads on 28M pages, plans new Policy Manager this year

 But most players in the industry would likely end up reacting in the same way.
 This means your competitive advantage is now gone.
 You wouldn’t be able to scale up and worse, will end up running with the new decreased fee.

 The better way is to focus on the product (new or better features).
-The Trade Desk is able to run with 18.5% take rate until today because of its products and services.
+The Trade Desk is able to run with an 18.5% take rate until today because of its products and services.
 Besides, TrustX isn’t eating the loss, it rather shifts it to publishers.

 #2 No one likes to pay the middlemen unless it is necessary.